 Ok, your manuscript is done and perfected.
 Let’s move onto publication.

 As an author with a small-business type of career, you need a lawyer.
 Don’t worry, this doesn’t have to be expensive.
 I use LegalShield, a service I found out about through my mom (thanks mom!).
 Basically, it’s $23 CAD per month and gives you access to a lawyer for anything at any time.
 Here’s what you’ll need legal advice for:

 - Contracts.
 There will be many.
 Before you sign anything (editors, cover designers, etc.), always have a lawyer look over the contract.

 - Register yourself as a small publishing press.
 This helps for tax deductions, legal reasons, and, well, it’s fun to say you’re the president of a small publishing press.
 The name I self-publish under is is “Rogue Cannon Publishing”.

 - Ensure you aren’t infringing on trademarks in your novel.
 If you reference any brands or intellectual property, you should ask the company’s permission with a formal letter.
 Your lawyer can help advise.

 - As a writer in general, it’s important to have legal protection in case anyone accuses you of libel, trademark infringement, etc. My lawyer advised me on how to set myself up as a sole proprietorship.

 A note on protecting your copyrights: In Canada, anything you write is automatically copyrighted.
 However, you should still apply for official copyright protection after you publish.
 More on this in step 12.

 Make an Amazon KDP account and fill out your information so you can receive royalty payments.
 If you have a U.S. TIN, use that; otherwise put your SIN as your foreign ID.
 Then submit a W8-BEN form (KDP will guide you through it).
 If you don’t do this, the IRS will withhold taxes and you won’t get your full royalty payments.

 Get your cover professionally done.
-I recommend 99designs.
+I used 99designs for Ice Massacre.
 It’s not cheap—it was $500 when I used it—but you get hundreds of submissions.
 After you’ve chosen one, you can then work with the designer until you’re completely happy with it.